 Top Festivals and Fairs

-If you're looking for festivals and fairs in Madison for 2022 – 23, look no further.
+If you're looking for festivals and fairs in Madison, look no further.

 Summer means warm days, cold local brews and beats to get you on your feet.
 Winter and fall give way to perfectly brewed bock beers and hearty fare.
 In spring, annual staple events like International Festival connect the Madison community to its cultural heritage.